 Mocha was one of the strongest storms ever recorded in Myanmar.
 Storm surge was estimated at 9-11 feet, and low-lying areas in Myanmar’s Rakhine State and the neighboring southeast Bangladesh coast were inundated.
 Myanmar received the brunt of the storm’s impact.

-The multisectoral Flash Appeal for Myanmar says heavy rainfall, storm surge and strong winds caused widespread damage across five states and regions – Rakhine, Chin, Sagaing, Magway and Kachin.
-Almost all buildings in Rakhine State’s Sittwe and Rathedaung suffered damage and there was significant damage to public infrastructure in affected areas.
+The multisectoral Flash Appeal for Myanmar said heavy rainfall, storm surge and strong winds caused widespread damage across five states and regions – Rakhine, Chin, Sagaing, Magway and Kachin.
+Almost all buildings in Rakhine State’s Sittwe and Rathedaung suffered damage, and there was significant damage to public infrastructure in affected areas.

-The Flash Appeal requests $333 million to provide humanitarian assistance to 1.6 million people.
-All cyclone-affected areas in Myanmar were already identified as having acute humanitarian needs and the disaster will deepen those needs for hundreds of thousands.
+All cyclone-affected areas in Myanmar were already identified as having severe humanitarian needs, and the disaster will deepen those needs for hundreds of thousands.
+Myanmar is experiencing a complex humanitarian emergency due to ongoing fighting between Myanmar’s military and resistance militias and ethnic armed groups.

 (Photo: The aftermath of Cyclone Mocha in Bangladesh, May 16, 2023.
 Source: U.S. Embassy in Dhaka via Twitter)